Cloudy1986/mark-mcleod-cv/README.md

 #### Collaborating with others

-- I have strong collaboration and communication skills that mean I'm able to work very effectively and harmoniously with other people.
+- I have strong collaboration and communication skills that mean I'm able to work effectively and harmoniously with other people.
 - In my product manager roles I used these skills to lead multi-disciplinary teams of developers, designers, user researchers and performance analysts to understand the needs of users and build a product that meets their needs.
-For example, I wrote user stories and gained consensus by discussing them with the team during sprint planning.
-I also demonstrated my facilitation skills by leading team workshops, demoing products at show & tells, running daily stand ups and facilitating team retros.
+For example, I owned the direction and priorities for products, communicated the vision/goals to the team and got buy in from the team and stakeholders.
+I also demonstrated my facilitation skills by leading team workshops, show & tells, daily stand ups, sprint planning and retros.
-- I've used these skills during the Makers Academy bootcamp to ensure pairing sessions with other developers are as collaborative as possible, and during group engineering projects to ensure the team works towards an agreed goal.
+- I've used these skills during the Makers Academy bootcamp to ensure pairing sessions with other developers are as collaborative as possible, and during group engineering projects to ensure the team works iteratively towards an agreed goal.

 #### Agile approach

-- I'm an expert in agile practices and principles with 10 years experience of using agile methodologies
+- I've worked in an agile environment for 10 years and have 7 years experience of directly leading product teams using agile approaches and working practices.
 - In my product manager roles I've led the development of products through the agile phases of delivery (discovery, alpha, beta and live).
 This has given me a deep understanding of agile methodology and practical experience of why it is so important to the successful outcome of product development.
 - I've continued to implement agile methodology and practices throughout the Makers Academy bootcamp.
-For example, I supported my team in the group engineering projects to take an agile approach by prioritising a minimum viable product, sketching a design, writing user stories and working in 2 day sprints.
+For example, I supported my team in the group engineering projects to take an agile approach by working in sprints, prioritising a minimum viable product, sketching a design and writing user stories.

 #### Problem solving
 - I have a methodical approach to problem solving.
 For example, during the Makers bootcamp